Jason Allen 01/12/22

 Crazy, we know.

-For convenience, OCD and potentially mapping out a taco tour purposes, this list has been divided into different parts of town – so if you live in Clerkenwell you can sleep easy knowing that although Kol is a journey (worth taking), somewhere like Breddos Tacos is just down the road.
-In addition, whatever intentions you may have planned for your visit – schooling yourself on the many kinds of agave, in need of fun places for birthday drinks – you can put money on any of these Mexican restaurants in London catering to it as they’re all extremely versatile venues.
+For convenience (and the purposes of potentially mapping out a taco tour), this list has been divided into different parts of town – so if you live in Clerkenwell you can sleep easy knowing that although Kol is a journey (worth taking), somewhere like Breddos Tacos is just down the road.
+In addition, whatever intentions you may have planned for your visit – schooling yourself on the many kinds of agave, scouting out fun places for birthday drinks – you can put money on any of these Mexican restaurants in London catering to it, as they’re all extremely versatile venues.

 Please find the full list below…

-El Pastor – by now, most of us know it pretty well.
-And therefore we’re all pretty clued up on what makes it one of the best Mexican restaurants in London…. but in case you’re not, let’s recap anyways.
-El Pastor has everything from smaller bites (tacos and tostadas, made fresh in-house) to larger sharing platters (grass fed Angus short rib braised for 12 hours in a chipotle-muscovado-coriander seed rub), all topped with fresh, house-made salsas and washed down by nine different margaritas, as well as 15 different mezcals and 21 tequilas, after which, you’ll likely going to want to call a cab home.
+By now, most of us know El Pastor pretty well.
+But if you need a brief rejoinder on why this growing family comprises at least three of the best Mexican restaurants in London….
+El Pastor has everything from smaller bites (tacos and tostadas, made freshly in-house) to larger sharing platters (like grass-fed Angus short rib braised for 12 hours in a chipotle-muscovado-coriander seed rub), all topped with fresh, house-made salsas and washed down by nine different margaritas, as well as 15 different mezcals and 21 tequilas.
+After which, you’ll likely going to want to call a cab home.

 Temper started out as three restaurants, one serving Indian food, one serving pizza, and one serving Mexican food.
-And now it’s three restaurants serving Mexican food.
+And now it’s four restaurants serving Mexican food.
 Infer from that what you will, but one thing’s for sure – the menus are all delicious.
-Tacos appear as precursors to the hefty portions of barbecued meaty mains, and come with toppings like bone marrow, soy-cured beef, black vinegar mushrooms and even aged cheeseburger.
-Then, al pastor barbecue pork ribs, wood-roasted sea bass, and barbecue duck painted with a chipotle-guava glaze to follow.
-Tough to beat.
+Tacos appear as precursors to the hefty portions of barbecued meaty mains, and come with wildly untraditional but delicious toppings like smoked goat, burnt ends and even aged cheeseburger.
+Then, beef brisket carnitas, jalapeño-laced burrata and steak with chipotle sour cream to follow. temper Covent Garden even runs Taco Tuesdays every week from midday to close, with £5 tacos and £5 margaritas – tough to beat.

-Club Mexicana isn’t like any of the other Mexican restaurants on this list.
-The tacos are (animal product) free and their vegan takes on tacos and burritos replace baja fish with battered tofu, and pulled pork with fleshy barbecued jackfruit, to create some of the most filling of fillings.
-And at their Carnaby Street restaurant, you can even get a vegan Mexican-style fondue and tacos al pastor, sliced straight off the vegan spit spinning behind the open kitchen…
+Club Mexicana isn’t like any of the other Mexican restaurants on this list – they’re (animal product) free.
+Their vegan takes on tacos and burritos replace baja fish with battered tofu, and pulled pork with fleshy barbecued jackfruit, to create some of the most filling of fillings.
+And on Taco Tuesdays, you can test the limits of your belly with all-you-can-eat tacos for £20 a pop.

 La Bodega Negra | Soho

-La Bodega Negra – everyone’s favourite Mexican restaurant in London hidden behind a seedy looking sex shop… Find your way past the silicone toys and into the restaurant itself, and you’ll be presented with a candlelit cavern with a killer tequila list and some seriously strong date-night game.
+La Bodega Negra: everyone’s favourite Mexican restaurant hidden behind a seedy looking sex shop.
+Find your way past the silicone toys and into the restaurant itself, and you’ll be presented with a candlelit cavern with a killer tequila list and some seriously strong date-night game.
 The food stretches from crispy squid tostadas, to soft shell crab and chipotle tacos, scallop & hibiscus ceviche, to slow-roasted lamb barbecoa and crispy pork belly.
 And it’s lovely.

 Del 74 | Dalston